 C) Official TOPIK website

-The TOPIK official website has all the information on test dates, centers, how to apply, guidelines, and more.
+The TOPIK official website provides information on test dates, centers, how to apply, guidelines, and more.

-The site also provides sample and previous year’s questions for the last 10-12 years.
-These give you an idea of question formats and difficulty levels.
+The site also provides samples and questions from previous years.
+These provide an overview of question formats and difficulty levels.

 The site also has content for TOPIK-IBT.
 You can take a TOPIK speaking assessment tailored to the exam to measure your speaking ability.